What You Need to Know Before Buying a New Hot Water Heater

 - Offer high energy factor ratings

 Conventional tank water heaters store water in an insulated tank until it is needed.
 Tankless units do not store water but heat it by running the water through coils.
-Each offer their own unique advantages, and you can compare features and benefits below.
+Each offers their own unique advantages, and you can compare features and benefits below.

 - Capacity ranges from 20 to 80 gallons